Tennis Techniques and Skills: Mastering the Basics

 Every point is initiated with a serve, and possessing a good consistent serve can be of great strategic advantage.
 A good serve increases pressure on your opponent and opens shots for winning.

 Grip and Preparation: The best grip for making serves is a continental grip because it allows the maximum amount of wrist snap and flexibility.
 So, set up with your body a little back from the baseline, feet shoulder-width apart.
+Before diving deeper into advanced techniques, it’s crucial to understand the basics of a solid serve.

 Ball Toss and Swing: The toss vertically above the head ensures the maximum reach.
 Move up with the racket while rotating shoulders and hips to inject power into the shot; follow through of the wrist and swing down for full power.
+These movements should be practiced repeatedly for muscle memory.

 Key Tips: Relaxed practice of the toss in a repetitive manner will maintain rhythm and fault rate low.
 Try to aim for different spots to keep opponents guessing.
 Master your serve, and you will be golden to go; if not, practice the technique with precision and great focus.